Skip to content

 Description, Parameters and Return Values

-Defining parameters and returning values as well as documenting them is straight forward in JavaScript mode is same as for global objects
+Defining and documenting parameters and return values in JavaScript mode is straightforward and follows the same format as for global objects.

-When creating an action in RVL, it generates necessary placeholders:
+When creating an action in RVL, necessary placeholders are generated:

 Default RVL Action